7 months in Eindhoven

 Is the language easy to get to grips with?
 Are there language courses available at the University?

 The Dutch language is difficult.
 And it's difficult to learn it because all Dutch people speaks great English and when we try to speak Dutch, they switch to English.
 There are several language courses available in the university, either with teacher or for self study.

 What's the easiest or most economical way to travel to Eindhoven from your city?

 The easiest way to travel is the train.
 It's not that cheap but you can get a discount card for some amount of money and get a 40% discount in every ticket.
 Inside the city you have the bus, but everyone uses a bicycle to move around.

 Where would you recommend to go on a night out in Eindhoven?

-In Stratumseind.
-It's a street on the center where there are several bars where you can experience several kinds of music.
-Besides that there are some student association parties at Bunker and then there is Effenar, where sometimes it s a disco and sometimes there are concerts.
+In Stratumseind: it's a street on the centre where there are several bars where you can experience several kinds of music.
+Besides that there are some student association parties at Bunker and then there is Effenar, where sometimes it's used as a disco and sometimes there are concerts.

 And for eating?
 Can you recommend some good restaurants in Eindhoven?

 As I said before the food in the restaurant is quite expensive.
 I went there once.
 I can't give a tip on this.